-The College has appointed the Executive for Finance as the Executive Leadership Team member responsible for ensuring that data is collected, held and processed in accordance with the GDPR 2018.
+The College has appointed the Chief Financial Operations Officer as the Executive Leadership Team member responsible for ensuring that data is collected, held and processed in accordance with the GDPR 2018.

-A Data Protection Officer (DPO) has been appointed who will be the day to day primary contact for data protection issues, ensuring compliance, dealing with data subject requests, making appropriate reports and audits and ensuring the College maintains and demonstrates compliance regarding data protection matters.
+A Data Protection Officer (Data Protection Officer) has been appointed who will be the day to day primary contact for data protection issues, ensuring compliance, dealing with data subject requests, making appropriate reports and audits and ensuring the College maintains and demonstrates compliance regarding data protection matters.